danomation/Automation-Ragnarok-Script/README.md

 # Automation Script for RO Server + Web Client
-It is only an automation piece to for educational purposes.
-Please respect copyright laws.
+It is only an automation script for educational purposes.
+Please respect all copyright laws.
 This script automates a complicated install in 12 minutes or so.
 It's just a bash that automates installation of several things.
 None of the ragnarok online files are hosted by this github.